KelvenH/CarbSum/README.md

 ### Isn't this information already available?
 Often yes, food labelling is generally good, restaurants tend to have better understanding & able to share nutritional information, good resources / apps exist.
 But as a parent of a T1 Diabetic (son was diagnosed at the age of 2!) my wife and I encounter a variety of 'challenges'.
 Each on their own may not be that significant but multiply that by the number of times we need to reach for the calculator each day and there's an opportunity to make life that bit easier.
 Additionally, as our son nears an age of having to take more control, I also want to ensure he has tools to minimise impact upon his life.
 The UI / UX section below goes into the specific challenges in more detail.

-Thank you for taking the time to read the above, below are some recommended links to external sites for more information and support on Diabetes ........ now onto the fun stuff!
+Thank you for taking the time to read the above ........ now onto the fun stuff!

-### Links to external references
-Add external links here!!!!